fjvallarino/monomer/docs/tutorials/06-composite.md

 of identifying widgets.
 Besides nodeKey, there are two identifiers which are mostly internal, unless you are writing custom widgets or making WidgetRequests:

-- Path: This is a sequence of numbers starting from the root node, adding one number per level, until reaching the node of interest.
+- `Path`: This is a sequence of numbers starting from the root node, adding one number per level, until reaching the node of interest.
 Each number is an index in the list of children of the parent node.
 The main advantages of a path are that they clearly denote a hierarchy and that they allow to easily get the